lemrey/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 This function is called by the Modem library when the application has issued :c:func:`nrf_modem_init`.
 It is responsible for initializing OS-specific functionality related to the Modem library OS abstraction.

-If Nordic Proprietary trace is enabled, the library generates trace data that can be retrieved using the :c:func:`nrf_modem_os_trace_get` function.
+If Nordic Proprietary trace is enabled, the library generates trace data that can be retrieved using the :c:func:`nrf_modem_trace_get` function.
 See :ref:`trace_handling` for more information.

 *Required actions*: